 According to the International Trade Administration, confucianism shapes how authority is viewed, how loyalty is built, and why long-term relationships are valued.
 In practice, this means:

-- People expect leaders to guide and protect their teams.
+- Leaders are expected to guide and protect their teams.

 - Employees show loyalty and avoid open confrontation.

-- Business relationships grow slowly, but once trust is built, they become stable..
+- Business relationships grow slowly but become stable once trust is built.

 As a result, foreign managers who push for fast decisions without trust often face silent resistance rather than open refusal.